Current research

 International Reproduction Policy Database (IRPD)

 IRPD is a subproject of the research group “Varieties of Reproduction Regimes” at WZB Berlin Social Science Center.
-We collect data on reproduction policies in five fields of regulation: sexuality education, contraception, abortion, medically assisted reproduction, and pregnancy care.
-The final dataset will contain indicators of policies in these five areas across 30 high-income countries between 1980 and 2020, and will be available to the public in mid-2023.
-More information on the data collection can be found here.
+We collect data on reproduction policies in five fields of regulation: sex education, contraception, abortion, medically assisted reproduction, and pregnancy care.
+The final dataset contains indicators of policies in these five areas across 30 high-income countries between 1980 and 2020, and is available through the GESIS archive: